redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 ### Update the Database CRD

-Annotations are created to describe the values that should be collected and made available by the Service Binding Request's intermediary secret.
+Annotations are created to describe the values that should be collected and made available by the Service Binding's intermediary secret.

 ```
 oc get crd databases.postgresql.baiju.dev -o yaml
 ```

 The database CRD contains the list of annotations:

 ```